top of page

 Search

-Why I Don't Accept Insurance as a Therapist
+Why Many Therapists Don't Accept Insurance

-Requirements of insurance to assess and diagnose people, especially people with trauma (who need time to build trust) within 30 days (or less) is harmful.
+Requirements of insurance to assess and diagnose people, especially people with trauma (who need time to build trust) within 30 days (or less) is not ideal.
 Many questions are not meant to be asked so soon without building trust and an alliance with clients.
 Diagnoses should NOT be given so soon, and sometimes not at all.
 For many folks, diagnoses can cause stigma, labeling, confinement, and shame.
 For many people, diagnoses ARE helpful, but still, time and collaboration with clients are essential.
 The decision of whether to give a diagnosis should be made by the clinician and client, not insurance companies.

-Another reason I do not to accept insurance is for client care and for my own wellbeing.
+Another reason many do not to accept insurance is for client care and for my own wellbeing.
 Insurance companies require therapists to onboard multiple clients with strict timelines, resulting in burnt-out therapists.
 Plus, the reimbursement rates that insurance companies pay therapists are SO low.
 Therapists often have to have more clients on their caseload in order to make a living.
 A higher case load of clients is not good for clients because therapists cannot give proper care and attention to clients.
 Also, Insurance companies don’t consider our specialties, including all of the money and time spent on trainings and continuing education we’ve attended since school.

 Burnout is exacerbated by the hours of paperwork and fighting with insurance companies to get claims approved.
 I have colleagues who complain about this and who put so much time and energy into it.
 They become consumed by paperwork rather than client care, continuing education, or self-care.
 When taking insurance, therapists are confined by insurance, and insurance companies have power over treatment.
 This is wrong.
 The client and therapist should have power over treatment, not insurance companies.